Digg-like and social bookmarking, list and source code

 - Code of connotea.org is open sourced.
 Was created in 2004 for scientists but available for all.

-It's a simple formula that depends on the number of votes and the time elapsed since the submission.
+- The Hacker News ranking algorithm is a simple formula that depends on the number of votes and the time elapsed since the submission.
 The article, how hacker news really works, is a study of the formula which takes into account eventual penalties.

-Compared to H.N. it has the added effect of negative votes.
+- The Reddit ranking algorithm has the added effect of negative votes.
 The novelty is also a more important factor.
 Submitted links are often downvoted by competitors to promote their own links and go to spam basket.